 The claim of intimidation may be the closest Plaintiffs get to alleging that this claimed disparate impact from this provision of SB 202 "cause[s] the denial or abridgement of the right to vote on account of race."
-Greater Birmingham Min., 992 F.3d at 1329.
+GBM, 992 F.3d at 1329.
 But they still have not adequately pleaded this requirement and thus have failed to state a claim under Section 2.
-Plaintiffs apparently do not challenge this provision as intentionally discriminatory or as a violation of the First Amendment.
+For the reasons outlined in Section B.1, Plaintiffs have not sufficiently alleged intentional discrimination.
+And Plaintiffs' sole disability-discrimination allegation is apparently that drop boxes are required by the ADA and Rehabilitation Act-which is not the law, especially when other accessible options exist.
+Plaintiffs do not challenge this provision as a violation of the First Amendment or the Civil Rights Act.